What Is a SWOT Analysis?

 Strengths are internal factors.
 They exist inside your business.

 Opportunities are external factors.
-They’re happening outside of your business.
+They happen outside of your business.

 You build on strengths.
-You take advantage of opportunities.
+You use opportunities to your advantage.

 It’s a subtle but important distinction.